smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/05-Iterate-with-MLFlow/README.md

 Before carrying on, make sure that you understood:
 - The structure of the `Trainer` class from the first challenge
 - The way to log a metric and a parameter on a hosted MLflow server such as https://mlflow.lewagon.co/
-- How to pass a variable number of keyword argument parameters to a function or method using `**kwargs`, and how to access them in the function or method
+- How to pass multiple keyword argument parameters to a function or method using `**kwargs` and how to access them in the function or method

 If any of these is unclear, make a ticket.